 Willy Nilly is bringing a whole new flavor to the classic Demetrius.
 This playboy learns about the twists and turns love takes while following the runaways into the forest.

 A flower by any other name would smell so sweet.
-Our stimulating flower will be played by Nikola Tease-la.
+Our stimulating flower will be played by Polly Wood.
 The intoxicating catalyst for the characters’ transformation.
 Is she a poison, or is she the antidote?

 ‘Rude Mechanicals’ isn’t just a cool name for a band.
 In fact, the phrase refers to a specific group of characters in Shakespeare’s A Midsummer Night’s Dream.
 The rude mechanicals are skilled laborers, or craftsmen, from Athens who want to put on a play for the city’s royalty.
 In Sinner Saint’s rendition, we’ve turned them into a burlesque troupe!